DSCR Loan Calculator

 7.Indicate the Total Loan Amount

-Loan amounts vary, with limits up to $20 million.
+Loan amounts vary, with loan amounts of up to $20 million available.
 The lender will determine your total loan amount based on your DSCR.
 However, you can enter how much you need to borrow into our debt service coverage ratio calculator to help you find your DSCR.

 -